How To Go Vegan

 which brings me to…

 Honestly.
-Everyone is doing the best they can from their ability.
+Everyone is doing the best they can to their ability.
 I understand that you may think that becoming vegan is the coolest thing you did this year, you feel great and see loads of benefits from it and want to share the experience and convert everyone.
 Just don’t.
 Nobody is going to be receptive to judgment or methods including shaming or even using photos of suffering animals.

 If you want to inspire others, then you do that by being you.
 Trust me, people will notice if you start to feel better as you will probably look better from eating more fruits and vegetables (you can live of vegan junk food as well – your choice!) have more energy etc. Then people will ask, and you can tell them.
 Or in my case, I get so many comments on my lunch boxes at work, or I bring cakes, ice cream or other vegan goodies to the office.
 There are other ways to inspire! :)